polinchw/kubernetes-pvc-snapshot/README.md

 + Create an image from the volume BEFORE it is mounted.
 + The image can be moved to another Open Stack pod or it can be used by another project if it's shared.
-+ If you migrate to another pod a volume can be create from the image.
++ If you migrate to another pod a volume can be created from the image.

 ```
 Admin tip: